Javascript is required

 Is it possible to invest without running the risk of your investment losing value?
 We have to disappoint you, because there is unfortunately no such thing as 100% risk-free investing.
 Investing always involves risks.
 Even so, there are ways to reduce investment risks.
 But what are they?

 Many people are unsure about investing.
 Are you?
 Perhaps you have a distorted idea of what investing entails.
-Keep reading for more about the 6 biggest misconceptions.
+Read about the 5 biggest misconceptions.

 What type of investments suits you?